mirvald-space/NinjaTranslate/README.md

 ## Usage

 1. Start a chat with your bot on Telegram
-2. Send `/start` to get language selection buttons
+2. Send `/start` to begin translation
-3. Select a translation direction
+3. Select the source language
+4. Select the target language
-4. Send any text (up to 2000 characters) to translate
+5. Send any text (up to 2000 characters) to translate

 ## Bot Commands

-- `/start` - Start the bot and display language selection
+- `/start` - Start the bot and display source language selection
+- `/translate` or `/tr` - Start a new translation
 - `/language` or `/lang` - Change the interface language (Arabic/English)
 - `/stats` - View bot usage statistics (admin only)